donejs/donejs/tutorials/contacts/contacts.md

     		qunit.html
     		contacts.css
     		contacts.js
+    		...
 		contacts.html
-    		...

-To run the application, open _contacts/contacts.html_ with your browser.
-We will be using [jQuery.fixture fixtures] to simulate the AJAX requests so running it from a server isn’t necessary ([googlefilesystem unless you're using chrome]).
+To run the application, open _contacts.html_ with your browser.
+We will be using [jQuery.fixture fixtures] to simulate the AJAX requests so running it from a server isn’t necessary.

 Once the application is displayed in your browser, continue to [contacts.dc Divide and Conquer] to learn how we split up the application.